GENIVI/meta-ivi/README.md

 - Meta-ivi uses [semantic versioning](http://semver.org/).
 - The release schedule is driven by a time plan.
-- The GENIVI Compliance Specification is released annually, while meta-ivi is released bi-annually.
+- The GENIVI Compliance Specification is released annually, while meta-ivi is released twice a year.
 Major numbers follow the compliance specification.
-  We will create 14.x-rocko branch together with the specification 14.0.0 and 14.x-sumo half way to 15.0.0.
+  E.g. We will create 14.x-rocko branch together with the specification 14.0.0 and 14.x-sumo half way to 15.0.0.
 - Meta-ivi updates regularly to follow Yocto/Poky releases.
 - Somewhere near a new major release of the specification, a numbered release branch (e.g. 14.x-rocko and 14.x-sumo) is created from master, and